-Refrigeration is a massive energy suck in commercial and industrial buildings.
-In the commercial sector alone, it consumes 17.3 quads source energy, valued at approximately $170 billion, which represents around 17 percent of the world’s electricity .
-Rising demand and a warming climate mean almost certain expansion for refrigeration.
+Refrigeration is a massive energy consumer in commercial and industrial buildings.
+In the commercial sector alone, it consumes around 17 percent of all electricity.1 Rising demand and a warming climate mean almost certain expansion for refrigeration.
 This also means tremendous opportunity for energy savings; effort has gone into implementing many measures to reduce energy use in refrigeration across the country.
 But there is still a long way to go.
 Our research team has continued to look for more aggressive solutions in the refrigeration world and test them in real applications.
-Together, these new measures could improve performance significantly even in already well-operating supermarkets, restaurants, reduce the climate impact of refrigeration by using less energy and alternative refrigerants.
+Together, these new measures could improve performance significantly even in already well-operating supermarkets, restaurants, reduce the climate impact of refrigeration by using alternative refrigerants and less energy.

 Use of VFDs in refrigeration

 Variable frequency drives (VFDs) provide the ability to regulate frequency, fan speed and therefore the power delivered to motors in many HVAC applications.
 They are also a good option in refrigeration, specifically for condenser fans.
 Most existing refrigeration condensers in the U.S. have fixed-speed fans, so VFDs represent an important opportunity.
 Our field research shows that adding VFDs can save 1,400-1,500 kWh/horsepower which represents about 50 percent savings.

 Q-Sync motors are a new type of innovative, highly efficient and cost-effective, permanent magnet synchronous (PMSM) motor.
 Between our own field research and the existing literature, studies find that in reach-in and walk-in cooler and freezers, Q-Sync motors cost-effectively use 50% - 80% less energy than traditional shaded-pole (SP) and permanent split capacitor (PSC) motors, and are even more efficient than the newer electronically commutated (EC) motors.